Herpangina

 Prevention

-There is no commercially available vaccine for the prevention of herpangina or hand-foot-and-mouth disease.
+There is no commercially available vaccine in the United States for the prevention of herpangina or hand-foot-and-mouth disease.

 Further Outpatient Care

-Because symptoms associated with herpangina are usually short-lived and resolve within one week, patients generally do not need outpatient follow-up care.
+Because symptoms associated with herpangina usually are short-lived and resolve within 1 week, patients generally do not need outpatient follow-up care.

 Deterrence/Prevention